 A healthy marriage requires many things: Strong communication, openness, a loving acceptance of your partner’s paint-peeling morning breath.
 As life progresses and kids enter the picture, your lives become evermore entwined.
 Emotional closeness is essential for raising children and adapting to what this requires — but when closeness collapses into emotional dependency, it can damage relationships, whether it’s occurring between partners, or through the “parentification” of kids.

-Within the context of a marriage, emotional dependence is a state where one spouse’s self-worth becomes far too tied into the actions and attention of their partner.
-Even if that partner is able to provide that affirmation at first, the stakes have become too high — or are now perceived as too high—for that to possibly sustain itself.
+Within the context of a marriage, emotional dependence is a state in which one spouse’s self-worth is excessively bound to the actions and attentions of their partner.
+Even if that partner is able to provide that affirmation at first, it’s an unsustainable system in which the stakes simply grow too high — or are perceived as too high.

 “Emotional closeness implies both giving and getting,” says Ana Jovanovic, a clinical psychologist who coaches couples as they navigate parenthood.
 “The person you are close with is a flawed human being that makes different choices, has their own needs, can be upset or sad, may want their own time or time with others.”

 Emotional dependency, Jovanovic notes, is a different beast entirely.
 In that case, the need for emotional closeness is constant, extreme, and can only be soothed by your partner.
 At its worst, your spouse’s own emotional expression becomes more and more restricted.

 “Their partner is then not allowed to be angry at them, to withdraw, to spend time with someone else, to have their own thoughts and feelings – because everything that they might do feels like an unbearable rejection,” says Jovanovic.
 “When you depend on somebody, it feels like you have all your eggs in one basket.”
 As such, she notes, you begin to spend all your time looking for warning signs that those eggs are in danger.